 It's a logical assumption; switching from a sugar-based soda to a non-sugar-based soda would help your health.
 While calorically speaking that might be true, diet sodas contain their own dangers and side effects.
 In a shocking study, researchers at the University of Texas Health Science Center monitored 475 adults for 10 years and found that the participants who drank diet soda saw a 70 percent increase in waist circumference compared with those who didn't drink any soda.
 So much for the idea that diet soda helps you diet.
 That's not all; the participants who drank more than two diet sodas per day suffered a 500 percent waist expansion!
 Yikes.
 The same researchers conducted a separate study on mice that indicates it might be the aspartame that causes the weight gain.
 Aspartame raises blood glucose levels to a point where the liver cannot handle it all so the excess is converted into fat.

 You're spending hundreds of dollars on anti-aging products, multi-vitamins, and a personal trainer to keep yourself young and fit, but you haven't kicked that soda habit yet even though it's one step toward anti-aging that could actually save you money!
-Well, get on board because here's what that sweet sip is doing to your body; lowering your bone density, eroding your teeth, and causing kidney problems and muscle loss.
-Diet and regular sodas contain phosphoric acid to ward off the growth of bacteria and mold and give it that tang that keeps you coming back.
-It’s also what’s causing all those health problems.
-A 2010 study published online in the FASEB Journal found that high levels of phosphate caused mice to die a full five weeks sooner than mice with normal phosphate levels.
-The results suggest that phosphorous is toxic to mice and, potentially, to other mammals as well, like humans.
+Well, get on board because here's what that sweet sip is doing to your body; An American Journal of Public Health study found that drinking 20-ounces of sugar-sweetened soda a day added an average of 4.6 additional years of aging compared with those who didn't drink soda or sugar-sweetened beverages at all.